 The automaker is recalling 230,000 vehicles to replace their passenger-side airbag inflators.

-Did you hear about the strange recall Subaru issued for the 2012 Impreza?
 It involves airbags, metal and phone chargers.

-"Subaru is recalling the cars after finding what can only be described as a strange cause for the airbag failures.
+Subaru is recalling the cars after finding what can only be described as a strange cause for the airbag failures.
 The automaker says the airbag occupant detection system can fail if a front seat passenger uses a cell phone or other device that is plugged into the power outlet.